freeCodeCamp/freeCodeCamp/curriculum/challenges/english/06-quality-assurance/advanced-node-and-express/announce-new-users.english.md

 <section id='description'>

 Many chat rooms are able to announce when a user connects or disconnects and then display that to all of the connected users in the chat.
-Seeing as though you already are emitting an event on connect and disconnect, you will just have to modify this event to support such feature.
-The most logical way of doing so is sending 3 pieces of data with the event: name of the user connected/disconnected, the current user count, and if that name connected or disconnected.
+Seeing as though you already are emitting an event on connect and disconnect, you will just have to modify this event to support such a feature.
+The most logical way of doing so is sending 3 pieces of data with the event: the name of the user who connected/disconnected, the current user count, and if that name connected or disconnected.

-Change the event name to <code>'user'</code>, and pass an object along containing fields 'name', 'currentUsers', and 'connected' (to be <code>true</code> if connection, or <code>false</code> for disconnection of the user sent).
-Be sure to change both 'user count' events and set the disconnect one to send <code>false</code> for field 'connected' instead of <code>true</code> like the event emitted on connect.
+Change the event name to <code>'user'</code>, and pass an object along containing the fields 'name', 'currentUsers', and 'connected' (to be <code>true</code> in case of connection, or <code>false</code> for disconnection of the user sent).
+Be sure to change both 'user count' events and set the disconnect one to send <code>false</code> for the field 'connected' instead of <code>true</code> like the event emitted on connect.

 ```js
 io.emit('user', {